 Loggerheads are found in every ocean around the world.
 Only leatherbacks have a wider distribution.
 The largest concentration of nesting occurs on Masirah Island off the coast of Oman in the Middle East.
 In the Pacific, their main nesting grounds include Japan and Australia.
 In the Atlantic, the main concentration occurs in Florida.
-They are the most common species in the Mediterranean, nesting on beaches in Greece, Turkey, Israel, and Libya.
+They are the most common species in the Mediterranean, nesting on beaches in Greece, Turkey, and Israel.

 Their biggest threat is incidental capture (also known as “bycatch”) in commercial fishing gear, including trawls, longlines, gillnets, and traps and pots.
 In the US trawl fishery, devices called TED’s, or Turtle Excluder Devices are required by law.
 These devices allow sea turtles to escape out of the nets, however in other parts of the world these devices are not regulated and they continue to be caught.

 Recent scientific studies co-authored by SEE Turtles co-founder Dr. Nichols have shown the waters off Baja California Sur, Mexico to have among the highest rates of turtle bycatch in the world.
 In some parts of the world, they are also consumed for their meat and eggs.
 Beachfront development is also a threat, particularly in the Mediterranean.

 - Masirah Island off the coast of Oman in the Middle East has the largest congregation of nesting loggerheads in the world, with an estimated 30,000 nests laid per year.

 - Loggerheads carry many organisms on their carapace (shell), like barnacles and crabs.
 Scientists have identified between 50-100 species of plant and invertebrate animals hitching a ride.
 These hitchhikers are called epibionts.